feeltrig/clientsideestore/checklist.md

 2.  add some regex for login stuff
 3.  make bootstrap modal for error messages for login
 4.  add list of bought products
+5.  add all modal alerts for notifications and stuff

 <!-- completed -->